Kerry Carpenter Player Props: Tigers vs. Mariners

 Kerry Carpenter At The Plate

-- Carpenter has eight doubles, a triple, nine home runs and 11 walks while hitting .263.
+- Carpenter has eight doubles, a triple, 11 home runs and 11 walks while hitting .269.

-- In 54.2% of his 48 games this season, Carpenter has picked up at least one hit.
-He's also had 11 multi-hit games.

-- Carpenter has had an RBI in 13 games this season (27.1%), including seven multi-RBI outings (14.6%).
-He has also driven in three or more of his team's runs in three contests.
+- Carpenter has driven home a run in 14 games this season (28.6%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.